 On 22 December 2022, the European Commission approved Directive 2022/2523 which provides for a minimum effective tax rate of 15% for the global activities of large multinational groups (Pillar Two tax).
 The Directive that follows closely the OECD Inclusive Framework on Base Erosion and Profit Shifting should be transposed by the Member States throughout 2023, entering into force on 1 January 2024.
 In Cyprus, the legislation has not been substantively enacted at the balance sheet date however it is expected to be enacted within 2024.
-The Group expects to be in scope of the draft legislation and has performed an initial assessment of the potential impact of Pillar Two income taxes and does not expect this to be significant.
+The Group expects to be in scope of the draft legislation and has performed an initial assessment of the potential impact of Pillar Two tax is currently estimated to be in the range of up to 2% of profit before tax.
 However, the actual impact will depend on the Group's consolidated income statement variables at the time of implementation.
 Because of the calculation complexity resulting from these rules and as the final legislation has yet to be implemented, the effects of this reform are still being examined and the Group will further refine the quantification in view of the first accounting recognition of the additional tax charge in the Group's consolidated accounts in 2024.